HITECHCRIME/HC_SG124_Dryspace/README.md

-Gettin' it done (on), tough nails through the coffin Life runs its (own) course along the lines of others telling you to stop (often)
-Let'em try to touch you with their words of dire that mean nothing to you lot
+Gettin' it done (on), tough nails through the coffin Life runs its (own) course along the lines of others telling you to stop                   (whisper: often) Let'em try to touch you with their words of dire that mean nothing to you lot
 Decide for them or suffer the offers